Irshadmdk19/Job-Portal/Readme.md

 # Job Search Spring Boot Application
+**Note: This application is currently under development.**
 ## Overview

 This is a Spring Boot application designed to search for jobs.
 It connects to an Atlas DB to store and retrieve job information.